dlopezb93/dotnet-core-event-sourcing/README.md

 To persist the events we will use DynamoDB, using the entity ID as HashKey and the event number as RangeKey, so to reconstruct an entity we will only have to do a query by HashKey and reconstruct those events in the entity.

-No validations, security, exception control, logging, etc. are being contemplated.
+No validations, security, exception control, logging, unit tests, integration tests, etc. are being contemplated.

 There is still a lot to do!